-We are navigating a challenging financial landscape, however, we are confident in the bold steps we’re taking to contain costs and stabilize our financial situation.
+We are navigating a challenging time for rural health care, but we are confident in the bold steps we’re taking to:

 Manage patient beds, and post-acute and surgical capacity.